Gender Discrimination and Sexual Harassment

 If you are a victim/survivor of interpersonal violence (including but not limited to: sexual assault, sexual harassment, sexual misconduct, relationship violence, and stalking) or know about an incident that occurred to someone else and are thinking of reporting it to campus officials, we know it can be confusing to know who the best person on campus is to tell.

 This page hopes to make that process easier for you by providing a quick and easy list of appropriate contacts who are all trained to help you navigate the College’s process.
-To understand the university’s policies and procedures regarding Title IX complaints please see Policies and Procedures.
-You may also ask the Title IX Coordinator or a Deputy Coordinator to explain the process to you.
+You may ask the Title IX Coordinator or a Deputy Coordinator to explain the process to you.

 Title IX Contacts